 A post shared by Chic Lash Boutique (@chiclashboutique) on

 Here is what you can expect right after the treatment: It will progressively look darker for the first three days because the pigment oxidizes.
 During the hardening phase, which is pretty much day three until day 10, it will start shedding, and you will see the pigment go in and out.
 “The pigment is debating whether it should stay or not because your body knows it’s a foreign object,” says Theresa.
-At this point, I can’t sweat or wet my brows for 10 days, which meant I was stuck wiping my face morning and night with a washcloth, and washing my hair doubled over the tub.
+At this point in my microblading aftercare, I can’t sweat or wet my brows for 10 days, which meant I was stuck wiping my face morning and night with a washcloth, and washing my hair doubled over the tub.
 Because I am a fairly active gym-goer, I asked Theresa if it was OK to go in the next few days.
 “I wouldn’t for the first five days,” she says.
 The salt in your sweat is a natural remover and can affect how well your brows heal.
 I did not put any makeup on most of those days just so I didn’t have to worry about cleaning too vigorously at night.
 “Some parts will stick, and some parts won’t, and those parts I touch up in six weeks.
 And that point, they’d stay, unless you have some scar tissue, we have to go a little deeper there.”
-Theresa also gave me an ointment to apply over my brows morning and night, which is meant to help the cuts heal and prevent bacteria.
+Theresa also gave me a microblading aftercare ointment to apply over my brows morning and night, which is meant to help the cuts heal and prevent bacteria.

 It is best to use anything with an active ingredient starting from below the eyes.